codeLaw/dsp/04-command_line.md

 Make a cheat sheet for yourself: a list of commands and what they do, focused on things that are new, interesting, or otherwise worth remembering.

->pushd - Saves current working directory and changes to another directory.
->popd - Brings you back to saved directory.
+>pushd saves current directory path and changes to another directory, while popd brings you back to the saved directory path.

 ---